…Sad news for Yellowstone wolves.

 Photo credit: Jim Peaco NPS

-One Reply to “Twelve year old Canyon pack alpha female’s life ended with a shot from a poacher…”
+One thought on “Twelve year old Canyon pack alpha female’s life ended with a shot from a poacher…”

 1. In order to gain more support from local ranchers, offer government compensation for livestock killed by wolves, mountain lions, and bears, That is to say, spread the pain of lost livestock across the entire population.
 I think it fits right in with feeling the pain of all living things (including humans)